-The banner at the top of the aborted q session above contains machine-configuration information but no license information.
+An unlicensed kdb+ session aborts: see above.
+The banner at the top of the aborted session contains machine-configuration information but no license information.

-The Designated Contact sends a copy of the banner to firstname.lastname@example.org to receive a license file in return.
+Your Designated Contact sends a copy of the banner to firstname.lastname@example.org to request a license file by return.

-Save a copy of the license file in the
+Save a copy of the license key file (

-QHOME folder.
-Restart kdb+ and note the change in the banner.
+Restart your kdb+ session and note the change in the banner.